Homemade Tomato Soup is a classic soup recipe made with fresh ripe tomatoes and fresh herbs blended with a hint of cream.

 - Preheat oven to 450°F.

-- Place tomatoes, garlic, onion, bell pepper, olive oil, salt, pepper and dried herbs on a large pan.
+- Place tomatoes, garlic, onion, bell pepper, olive oil, salt, pepper and dried herbs on a large rimmed baking sheet.

 - Roast 25 minutes, stirring after 15 minutes.
 Turn oven to broil and broil 3-4 minutes or until some of the tomatoes get a little bit of char color on them.

 - Bring chicken broth to a boil, add tomatoes, and fresh herbs.
-Using a hand blender, blend mixture until smooth and creamy.
+Using a blender or hand blender to blend the mixture until smooth and creamy.
 Add heavy cream if using.

 - Top with parmesan cheese, croutons or a drizzle of heavy cream.